Your rights when a long-distance train is cancelled, delayed, you miss your connection

 The deficiency of the service must always be verified.
 To claim a refund, passengers with season tickets must have specific information about the train connections they have used and about the delays in the service.
 In the case of a strike, season ticket holders can claim compensation for the unused days left on their ticket.

-If you are using an HSL season ticket in local or commuter traffic, please submit your claim to HSL.
+If for example you are using an HSL season ticket in local or commuter traffic, please submit your claim to HSL.
 Since the HSL season ticket includes the possibility of using other means of transport besides the train, the actual possibility of using bus and coach services to replace delayed and cancelled train connections is also considered in the assessment of the service deficiency.

 Compensation for financial losses in commuter and long-distance traffic